hauselin/ollama-r/README.md

 See [Ollama’s Github page](https://github.com/ollama/ollama) for more information.
-This library uses the [Ollama REST API (see documentation for details)](https://github.com/ollama/ollama/blob/main/docs/api.md) and has been tested on Ollama v0.1.30 and above.
-It was last tested on Ollama v0.3.10.
+This library uses the [Ollama REST API (see documentation for details)](https://github.com/ollama/ollama/blob/main/docs/api.md) and was last tested on v0.5.4.

 > Note: You should have at least 8 GB of RAM available to run the 7B
 > models, 16 GB to run the 13B models, and 32 GB to run the 33B models.